rieske/dbtest/README.md

 specific features that H2 does not support, you may want to develop and quickly iterate with H2 backed tests and have the same tests executed against a containerized database during a separate test phase.

-H2 version supports both PosgreSQL and MySQL compatibility modes - see [H2Mode](h2/src/main/java/io/github/rieske/dbtest/extension/H2Mode.java) enum.
+H2 version supports both PostgreSQL and MySQL compatibility modes - see [H2Mode](h2/src/main/java/io/github/rieske/dbtest/extension/H2Mode.java) enum.

 ## Details